 Skip to main content

 Cassidy gives you flexible options for controlling who can access your Workflows, how they are organized, and where they run.
-This guide covers folder management, permissions, import/export, external deployment, and failure notifications.
+This guide covers folder management, permissions, external deployment, and failure notifications.

 Organize Workflows with folders